 2021 Update: UPS freight claims are a source of frustration for teams who are using manual processes.
 Learn more about UPS Freight Claim automation below.

 In one example, we watched as a Credit Research Manager at D&H Distributing filed a tracer on a typical freight claim from Walmart, which in his words, is always “loads of fun.”
-The back and forth of locating and copying information found in the email from Walmart, D&H’s intranet system and invoice, and the UPS website is incredibly time consuming.
+The back and forth of locating and copying information found in the email from Walmart, D&H’s intranet system and invoice, and the UPS website is incredibly time-consuming.
 In addition, the manual nature of the mundane task leaves room for human error, not to mention the many errors and roadblocks that occur with UPS as a result of their buggy system.

 Does it really have to take nearly 15 minutes to process a single freight claim?
-No! iNymbus was able to help D&H, who has now automated the below steps and permanently solved many of their freight claim struggles.
+No! iNymbus was able to help D&H, which has now automated the below steps and permanently solved many of its freight claim struggles.
 Since implementing DeductionsXchange, they have been able to reallocate capable staff into more valuable and enduring paths, such as focusing on the actual root cause of the problem to help reduce chargebacks from occurring in the first place.

-If you’re interested in the “pre-iNymbus life" and the roadblocks someone actually manually processing a lost package freight claim from Walmart with UPS as the carrier faces, check out the play-by-play below.
+If you’re interested in the “pre-iNymbus life" and the roadblocks of someone actually manually processing a lost package freight claim from Walmart with UPS as the carrier faces, check out the play-by-play below.
 If you already relate to the hassle and want to know how D&H Distributing fixed it, check out our case study:

 The Manual Freight Claim Process with Walmart and Lost UPS Items

-1. Our distributor receives a standard email from Walmart, in one of a couple possible versions.
+1. Our distributor receives a standard email from Walmart, in one of a couple of possible versions.
 The information provided in the email includes:

 - The carrier (UPS in this case)

 - The reason they are claiming it (lost or damaged)